andrey-tolmachev-toptal/gitlist/README.md

 Notes:

-As the GitHub REST API does not allow filtering repositories by name or open issues number all the available repos for the selected organization are cached and filtered locally.
+As the GitHub REST API does not allow filtering repositories by name or open issues number all available repos for the selected organization are cached and filtered locally.

 GitHub allows maximum 1000 repos to be fetched for the company through the REST API.